 While talent focus on leadership during a “due diligence” phase, they appear to focus on a different level of leadership, perhaps indicating a diﬀerent focus on leadership versus management.

 The primary factor when joining an organisation, indicated by nearly half of our sample (46%) was the senior leadership of the organisation.
 Fortunately, there is a lot of information on how leaders can attract and retain top talent.

-A mere 3% of participants selected corporate culture as a primary consideration when joining an organisation, however, corporate culture was the number one reason why the same leaders leave organisations.
+A mere 3% of participants selected corporate culture as a primary consideration when joining an organisation, however, corporate culture was the joint number one reason why individuals in leadership roles leave organisations.